PiRogueToolSuite/deb-packages/pirogue-hardware-detection/linux/arm64/README.md

 This hook is deployed on all systems, and uses flag files set by the postinst to determine whether to act, making its future removal easy (no longer shipping it should be sufficient).

+It is also called from postinst during configuration to ensure custom DTBs are deployed during installation.